Open-Source-Medical-Supplies/project-library-client/README.md

 - **Build Output** optimized via Vite for production deployment.
 - **Supabase Storage** used for hosting the final build output.
 - **Webflow Embedding** for integrating this app with a Webflow site.

 ---

+## Bug Reporting

+Bug Report Standard Operating Procedure:
+1. Project Library Client GitHub page --> Projects tab
+1. For each new bug reported, create an issue in this project under the bugs tab (look for the 🐛 emoji)
+2. As needed for task segmentation clarity, create bug-specific sub issues, as opposed to new top-level issues if work on a single bug needs to be carved off into separate dev branches.

+---